csolem/kong-header-stats/README.md

 # kong-header-stats

-Not complete.
+Deprecated before it was implemented.

-Plugin to send metrics from custom header to graphite
+Was intended for use with kong to send metrics about a certain header to graphite/grafana.

 ## Install on ubuntu